John Terrill

 Daniel Johnson

-DIRECTOR OF TECHNOLOGY AND MEDIA
+DIRECTOR OF TECHNOLOGY & MEDIA

 Prior to this role, Daniel served as a Young Life area director in Bettendorf, Iowa for ten years.
 And prior to his time in Iowa, he restarted a dormant Young Life ministry in Plano, Texas.
 Dan has pioneered and led many projects for Young Life across North America and beyond, with a focus on communications, social media, and technology needs.